artasyaskar/Handsign-Detection_Project/README.md

 2.  **Run the Docker container:**
     ```bash
     # The application inside Docker will listen on the port specified by the PORT env var.
-    # Gunicorn in the Dockerfile uses $PORT, which defaults to 5000 in app.py if not set.
+    # Gunicorn in the Dockerfile uses $PORT.
-    # For local testing to mimic Fly.io's typical internal port, you can use 8080:
+    # For local testing, you can set this to any port, e.g., 5000 or 8080.
-    docker run -p 8080:8080 -e PORT=8080 handsignvision
-    ```
-    The application will then be accessible at `http://localhost:8080`.
-    If you prefer to use port 5000 locally:
-    ```bash
     docker run -p 5000:5000 -e PORT=5000 handsignvision
     ```
-    And access it at `http://localhost:5000`.
+    The application will then be accessible at `http://localhost:5000`.

-## Deployment to Fly.io

-This application is configured for deployment to [Fly.io](https://fly.io/) using its `flyctl` command-line tool.

-1.  **Install `flyctl`:**
-    Follow the instructions on the [Fly.io website](https://fly.io/docs/hands-on/install-flyctl/).

-2.  **Log in to Fly.io:**
+    Or, if you prefer to use port 8080 locally:
     ```bash
-    flyctl auth login
+    docker run -p 8080:8080 -e PORT=8080 handsignvision
     ```

-3.  **Launch the app (first-time deployment):**
-    Navigate to your project directory in the terminal and run:
-    ```bash
-    flyctl launch
-    ```
-    This command will:
-    *   Prompt you to choose an application name (e.g., `handsignvision-app` or your own unique name).
-This will update the `app` field in `fly.toml`.
-    *   Ask you to select an organization and a primary region for deployment.
-    *   Detect the `Dockerfile` and `fly.toml`.
-It might ask if you want to copy the existing `fly.toml` settings.
-    *   Optionally, it can provision a PostgreSQL database (select "No" if not needed for this app) and set up a Redis database (select "No").
-    *   It will then attempt the first deployment.

-4.  **Deploy Changes:**
-    After the initial launch, to deploy subsequent changes you've pushed to your repository:
-    ```bash
-    flyctl deploy
-    ```
+    And access it at `http://localhost:8080`.
+Render will provide its own `PORT` variable during deployment.

+## Deployment to Render

+This application can be deployed to [Render](https://render.com/) using its Git integration and Docker support.
+The `render.yaml` file in this repository can be used for "Blueprint" deployments.

+**Steps to Deploy:**

+1.  **Push your code to a GitHub (or GitLab) repository.**

+2.  **On Render Dashboard:**
+    *   Sign up or log in to Render.
+    *   Click "New +" and select "Blueprint".
+    *   Connect your GitHub/GitLab account and select the repository for this project.
+    *   Render will detect the `render.yaml` file.
+Review the services it plans to create.
+    *   Click "Approve" or "Create New Services".
+    *   Alternatively, you can create a "New Web Service" manually:
+        *   Connect your repository.
+        *   Choose a unique name for your service.
+        *   Set the Environment to "Docker".
+        *   Select a region.
+        *   Choose an instance type (e.g., "Free").
+        *   Under "Advanced Settings", you might need to set a Health Check Path to `/health`.
+        *   Click "Create Web Service".

+3.  **Automatic Deployments:**
+    *   Render can automatically build and deploy your application when you push changes to your connected repository branch (typically `main`).

-5.  **Access Your Application:**
+4.  **Access Your Application:**
-    Once deployed, `flyctl status` or `flyctl open` will show you the public URL of your application (e.g., `https://your-app-name.fly.dev`).
+    *   Once deployed, Render will provide you with a public URL (e.g., `https://your-service-name.onrender.com`).

-Refer to the `Dockerfile` and `fly.toml` for deployment configurations.
-The `fly.toml` file specifies health checks and how HTTP/HTTPS traffic is handled.
+Refer to the `Dockerfile` and `render.yaml` for deployment configurations.
+Render injects a `PORT` environment variable which Gunicorn uses.

 ## Project Structure